 Among the most interesting facts about Send a Card to a Friend Day includes:

 - Sending cards traces its origins to ancient China and Egypt, where people would actively send and receive very well-designed and decorated cards from friends and loved ones.

 - Sending cards has always been associated with specific occasions including birthdays, Christmas, Valentine’s, and congratulatory events among others.

 - Cards have maintained their status as a lasting physical way of telling someone that you think about them, an attribute that has transcended through many years.

 - Sending cards in ancient times involved using domestically designed ink, strange pens (such as feathers or sticks), and ancient paper different from what we have today.

 History of National Send a Card to a Friend Day:

-The history of the National Send a Card to a Friend Day dates back to ancient Chinese and Egyptian times.
+The history of the day dates back to ancient Chinese and Egyptian times.
 In China, it defines days when people would send messages that were very elegantly designed.
 The Egyptians also trace the same history of beautifully designed messages, with the only difference being that the two would use completely different papers.
-The origin of the National Send a Card to a Friend Day, therefore, connects to the renaissance, when greeting cards were very popular particularly for select holidays and events.
+The origin of the Send a Card to a Friend Day, therefore, connects to the renaissance, when greeting cards were very popular particularly for select holidays and events.
 History has even seen newspapers such as the Victorian times enhance their use of the greeting card in monumental days such as Valentine’s, Christmas Days, and birthdays among others.